AdobeDocs/analytics-2.0-apis/bdia.md

 When specifying other columns in the CSV file, please take note of the following rules:
 - If a column header is duplicated in a file, only the first instance of the column and its corresponding data fields are used; the duplicates are ignored.
 - Column header names are case-insensitive.
-- A column header unrecognized by SDC will be ignored.
+- A column header unrecognized by BDIA will be ignored.
 - Columns can appear in any order in the CSV file

 #### Row Order
 All rows in a batch file for any given visitor must be sorted in chronological order by timestamp, from earliest to latest; this ensures that visitor events represented in the server calls occur in order.
-Sorting is crucial for proper purchase attribution, analyzing visitor behavior, etc. Adobe does not guarantee the integrity of data processed by SDC if this order requirement is not strictly observed.
+Sorting is crucial for proper purchase attribution, analyzing visitor behavior, etc. Adobe does not guarantee the integrity of data processed by BDIA if this order requirement is not strictly observed.

 #### Compression
 All batch files must be compressed using gzip compression.